Overview

 Key Concepts

-• Only users with administrator roles can start and stop burst nodes via the MacStadium Admin Portal.
+- Only administrators can start and stop burst nodes via the MacStadium Admin Portal.

 First Time Setup